khulnasoft-bot/github-actions-sandbox/docs/en/docs/advanced/extending-openapi.md

 Swagger UI also allows other configurations to be **JavaScript-only** objects (for example, JavaScript functions).

-FastAPI also includes these JavaScript-only `presets` settings:
+ReadyAPI also includes these JavaScript-only `presets` settings:

 ```JavaScript
 presets: [